enuggetry/sails-hook-jbvcs/README.md

 ### Usage

-Can be directly invoked through the CLI.
+Can be directly invoked through the _CLI_.

 ```javascript
 npm install -g sails-hook-jbvcs